-Two Class I directors will be elected to the Board at the Annual Meeting.
-The Board has nominated for election Steven T. Warshaw, a current director, and Carey A. Smith, a nominee, to serve as a director.
-Ms. Smith was nominated for election to the Board at the Board meeting held on March 14, 2017.
-Ms. Smith, if elected, will replace G. Ronald Morris who will be retiring effective as of the 2017 Annual Meeting.
+Three Class II directors will be elected to the Board at the Annual Meeting.
+The Board has nominated for election Robert E. Brunner, Richard D. Holder and David L. Pugh, each a current director of the Company.
 Additional information about each of these nominees and our other directors can be found under "Information about the Directors and Director Nominees" below.
 The nominees have indicated a willingness to serve as directors if elected, but if any of them should decline or be unable to serve, the persons named as proxies intend to vote all shares in favor of the election of such other persons who may be nominated as replacements by the Board.
 There are no family relationships among any director, executive officer or person nominated or chosen to be a director or executive officer known to us.